Gaupne

-Gaupne is the administrative center of the municipality of Luster in Vestland county, Norway.
+Gaupne is the administrative center of Luster Municipality in Vestland county, Norway.
 The village is located along the Gaupnefjorden, an arm of the Lustrafjorden, about 10 km north of the village of Hafslo.
 The village of Veitastrond is located across the mountains 20 km to the northwest.
 The Sognefjellsvegen road passes through here on its way to the village of Skjolden and beyond.